AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2017-11-07-best-resources-to-learn-rails-in-2017.md

 # Learning ruby on rails in 2017
-For a more detailed explanation on why learning Rails is still a good choice even in 2017 you can read [this article](https://www.codementor.io/brookecampbell/is-ruby-on-rails-still-worth-it-in-2017-5wxguk5xn) but if you just want a short motivation then you just have to know that Rails is still in the top 10 of the most used programming languages and that is more than enough to make it a viable choice.
+For a more detailed explanation on why learning Rails is still a good choice even in 2017 you can read [this article](https://www.codementor.io/brookecampbell/is-ruby-on-rails-still-worth-it-in-2017-5wxguk5xn), but just keep in mind that despite all the articles about its decrease in popularity, it is still in the top 10 of the most used programming languages and frameworks.

-Studying alone can be very hard and if you want to achieve results you will have to put in a lot of effort and be sure that the resources you are using are the best you can find.
+Studying alone can be very hard and if you want to achieve results you will have to put in a lot of effort and make sure that the resources you are using are the best you can find.
-That is why I'm writing this list to help other self-taught developers save time on boring researches.
+That is why I'm writing this list including the best resources I've found after many hours of research.
 &nbsp;